Cantera/cantera-ubuntu/README.md

     - `focal0` names the series, with a suffix that is incremented for each build for that series.
 This number must be incremented each time the package is uploaded to Launchpad, even if the build fails.
+    - For alpha/beta releases, the a `~` needs to be inserted before the alpha/beta suffix so they will be seen as coming before the stable release, for example `2.5.0~b2-1+focal0`.
   - Add a message, e.g. `New upstream release`
   - If you create the Changelog entry manually, running `date --rfc-2822` will give you a correctly formatted date string.